 spiritual - interconnectedness, humility, inner capacities, wisdom

-cultural - slowness, diversity, art, ancestry, depth
+cultural - slowness, diversity, art, ancestry, depth, perspective, language

 material - sustainable, essential/enough, non-extractive